Honoratus of Amiens: Veneration

 His devotion was widespread in France following reports of numerous miracles when his body was exhumed in 1060.

 After his death, his relics were invoked against drought and floods to ensure a good wheat harvest.
 Bishop Guy, son of Enguerrand I, Count of Ponthieu, ordered that a procession be held, in which an urn holding Honoratus' relics were carried around the walls of the city.

 In 1202, a baker named Renold Theriens (Renaud Cherins) donated to the city of Paris some land to build a chapel in honor of the saint.
 The chapel became one of the richest in Paris, and gave its name to Rue du Faubourg Saint-Honoré.

 In 1240, during construction of the cathedral of Amiens, the relics of Honoratus were carried through the surrounding countryside in a quest for funds.
 A statue of Honoratus stands in the southern portal of Amiens Cathedral.

 Patronage

 Saint Honoré is the patron of a Carthusian establishment at Abbeville, which was founded in 1306.

 He is the patron saint of bakers and pastry chefs.
-In 1400, the bakers of Paris established their guild in the church of Saint Honoratus, celebrating his feast on 16 May and spreading his cult.
+In 1400, the bakers of Paris established their guild in the church of Saint Honoratus, celebrating his feast on 16 May.
 In 1659, Louis XIV ordered that every baker observe the feast of Saint Honoratus, and give donations in honor of the saint and for the benefit of the community.
 The St. Honoré Cake is named for him.

 Legacy

-It is from him that a well-known church (Saint Honore) and thoroughfare in Paris, take their name.
+It is from him that a well-known church (Saint-Honoré) and thoroughfare in Paris, take their name.